opendatacube/governance/governance.md

 The Open Data Cube project, as the name suggests, adopts licenses that reflect our open approach.
 This applies both to the code in this repository but, ideally, also to data used within Open Data Cube deployments.
+Copyright may be considered implicit rather than explict in either license or code to reduce legal barriers to co-development.

 Code within the Open Data Cube repository will be available via the [Apache License Version 2](https://www.apache.org/licenses/LICENSE-2.0).